cn-uofbasel/BACnet/groups/04-logMerge/eventCreationTool/README.md

 * V1.2: Added possibility to obtain feed id from EventFactory.
 Added a static method to EventCreationTool that returns the feed ids of the own feeds (i.e. the ones we have private keys for).
 Also minor convenience changes.
 First version with complete README.md file.
-* V1.3: Added setup.py for easier install using `pip install .`
+* V1.3: Added setup.py for easier install using `pip install .`.
-* V1.4: Added Tests for EventFactory class
+* V1.4: Added Tests for EventFactory class.
+* V1.5: Changed the tool to create the first event according to Group 14 feedCtrl Feeds specifications.